yogeshmadaan100/AndroidInterviewDryRun/README.md

 To get a SharedPreferences object for your application, use one of two methods:

-getSharedPreferences() - Use this if you need multiple preferences files identified by name, which you specify with the first parameter. getPreferences() - Use this if you need only one preferences file for your Activity.
+getSharedPreferences() - Use this if you need multiple preferences files identified by name, which you specify with the first parameter.

+getPreferences() - Use this if you need only one preferences file for your Activity.
 Because this will be the only preferences file for your Activity, you don't supply a name.

 To write values:

-Call edit() to get a SharedPreferences.Editor.
+* Call edit() to get a SharedPreferences.Editor.
-Add values with methods such as putBoolean() and putString().
+* Add values with methods such as putBoolean() and putString().
-Commit the new values with commit()
+* Commit the new values with commit()

 To read values:

 Use SharedPreferences methods such as getBoolean() and getString().

 Question 5 - Given a directed graph, design an algorithm to find out whether there is a route between two nodes.
 The method signature is: “public static < T > boolean findPath(GraphNode< T > start, GraphNode< T > end)”.
 Assume you have a “GraphNode” class that has a getChildren() method, which returns a List< GraphNode< T >> object.
 You must write all code in proper Java, and please include import statements for any libraries you use (no need to import GraphNode).

+Answer -

 class Graph
 {